Patterbear/CV/cv.md

 ---

 ## PERSONAL STATEMENT
-Proficient programmer with experience in open-source development and graduate from Northcoders’ Software Development bootcamp, seeking a Junior Software Developer role.
+Proficient programmer with experience in open-source development, First-Class Honours Computer Science degree-holder from the University of Leicester, and graduate from Northcoders’ Software Development bootcamp, seeking a Junior Software Developer role.

 I WILL WRITE MORE HERE